ParhamP/EMCM/README.md

 This toolbox can:
 1. Perform Eigen Time-Delay (ETD) embedding of a time series to generate high-dimensional manifolds
-2. Use the eigen-manifold to assay complexity that capture meaningful dimensions of activity.
+2. Use the eigenvalue statistics to assay complexity and capture meaningful dimensions of activity.
 3. Infer shared dynamics between ETD Manifolds Using Sugihara's Convergent Cross Mapping (Sugihara, 2012).

 ## Download